wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-scenarios-guidance/includes/integrate-security-center.md

 - In uploads to Azure Storage accounts.
 - Attached to messages in a mobile social media app.

-These incursions might be detected and mitigated by Microsoft Defender for Cloud Apps, Microsoft Defender for Cloud on Windows or mobile operating systems, or Azure Advanced Threat Protection.
+These incursions might be detected and mitigated by Microsoft Defender for Cloud Apps, Microsoft 365 Defender on Windows or mobile operating systems, or Azure Advanced Threat Protection.
 To observe and investigate these events, it's necessary to log into several different portals and it's difficult to integrate that information into a single report.

 The Microsoft 365 Defender portal integrates with many different Microsoft Security products and provides a single location where events can be investigated and diagnosed.
 In the Microsoft 365 Defender portal, you can view and analyze security events from across your organization's identities, data, devices, apps, and infrastructure.